 A Life Care Plan is a tool used to estimate future medical and related costs for an individual who suffers from injuries and/or a chronic illness.
 The Life Care Plan identifies and projects the costs of reasonable and necessary services, supplies, and equipment over an estimated life expectancy.

 The Life Care Plan helps support and validates the resources necessary to assure an individual is able to obtain and maintain a reasonable quality of life, with dignity and respect.
 The intention is to address the client as a whole using the team approach.
 The Life Care Plan should serve as a “road map” to ensure funds will be available to properly care for the client.

 The Nursing Process

-Whether requested by an insurance company, plaintiff or defense attorney, the individual’s welfare is always the foremost concern.
+Whether requested by an insurance company, healthcare consumer, plaintiff or defense attorney, the individual’s welfare is always the foremost concern.
 This translates into a comprehensive and individualized plan of care, based on the individual’s specific needs.